MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-Navigation/openForm.md

 [!INCLUDE[./includes/openForm-description.md](./includes/openForm-description.md)]

 > [!NOTE]
-> To open a main form as a dialog, use the `Xrm.Navigation.navigateTo` method instead.
-See [here](https://learn.microsoft.com/en-us/power-apps/developer/model-driven-apps/customize-entity-forms#open-main-form-in-a-dialog-using-client-api) for details.
+> To open a main form as a dialog, use the [navigateTo](navigateTo.md) method instead.
+More information: [Open main form in a dialog using client API](../../../customize-entity-forms.md#open-main-form-in-a-dialog-using-client-api)

 ## Syntax